aosheng1996/aosheng1996.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-🎏 I am looking for a teaching and research position at the university.
-I am a highly motivated, well-achievement individual with experience in teaching, research mentoring, and project implementation.

 🌈 I am a postdoctoral researcher at the Intelligent Computing Lab, SIGS of Tsinghua University, working with Prof. Xiu Li (李秀教授).
 Previously, I did my Ph.D. from September 2018 to June 2022 at the School of Informatics, at Xiamen University, China, supervised by Professor Cuihua Li (李翠华教授) and co-supervised by Professor Yanyun Qu (曲延云教授).
 I received the M.S. degree in Control Theory and Control Engineering from Lanzhou University of Technology, China, in 2018, supervised by Professor Ce Li (李策教授).